xet7/TSC/INSTALL.md

 * The DevIL library.

-Additionally, SMC needs CEGUI version 0.7.x.
+Additionally, TSC needs CEGUI version 0.7.x.
 However, as this old version is not provided by any modern Linux distribution anymore, the build system has been set up to download and compile it on its own and then link it in statically. **For Windows** (see below) this does not hold true, you have to provide CEGUI 0.7.x libraries yourself (or just use MXE as described below).
-We are working on the issue and hope to get it resolved with the next feature release of SMC.
+We are working on the issue and hope to get it resolved with the next feature release of TSC.

-The following commandline installs all dependencies required to built SMC on Ubuntu Linux 14.04:
+The following commandline installs all dependencies required to built TSC on Ubuntu Linux 14.04:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # apt-get install ruby-full rake gperf pkg-config bison libglew-dev \